tefj-fun/Envista_turntable_source/README.md

 AI coding tools (GitHub Copilot, ChatGPT, etc.) are welcome, but follow these guardrails:

-1. **Stay in this repo** – always modify source here, never the binary release repo.
+1. **Stay in this repo** G�� always modify source here, never the binary release repo.
-2. **Explain changes** – when using AI to generate code, review carefully, add comments if logic is complex, and document assumptions.
+2. **Explain changes** G�� when using AI to generate code, review carefully, add comments if logic is complex, and document assumptions.
-3. **Protect hardware safety** – review any change touching turntable motion, camera drivers, or asynchronous operations.
+3. **Protect hardware safety** G�� review any change touching turntable motion, camera drivers, or asynchronous operations.
-4. **Formatting & style** – keep coding style consistent with existing files; run `Format Document` (Ctrl+K, Ctrl+D) in VS.
+4. **Formatting & style** G�� keep coding style consistent with existing files; run `Format Document` (Ctrl+K, Ctrl+D) in VS.
-5. **Commit hygiene** – use descriptive messages (e.g., `Improve defect gallery spacing`) and push via pull requests when collaborating.
+5. **Commit hygiene** G�� use descriptive messages (e.g., `Improve defect gallery spacing`) and push via pull requests when collaborating.

 If AI suggests large refactors, discuss with the team before landing to avoid breaking workflows.